-In this year’s ELT Journal debate, held at the IATEFL Conference οn 3rd April, the motion was put forward that “Primary ELT does more harm than good”.
+In this year’s ELT Journal debate, held at the IATEFL Conference οn 3rd April 2014, the motion was put forward that “Primary English Language Teaching does more harm than good”.
 According to Graham Hall, editor of ELT J, the motion was motivated by considerations such as the following:

 As both parents and educational authorities seek to increase younger learners’ English language skills, we can’t assume that an earlier start to learning English is automatically better.
 The advisability of an early start to learning English can be affected by a number of factors, ranging from the availability of suitably skilled teachers and appropriate resources to concerns about the possible implications for the teaching and learning of other languages, and from the development of suitable classroom practices and methodologies to the relationship between a child’s first language literacy skills and their English language development.

 The motion was proposed by Fiona Copland (Aston University, UK), and Janet Enever (Umea University, Sweden) opposed.
 The full debate can be viewed below:

 [viddler id=97e0cd32 w=545 h=307]